mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 this time.

-Renewed conflict with the predator species led to the enunciation of the _Axavktrr!xur_ or ‘Fundamental Principles of Survival’, which amounted to a declaration that all carnivorous species that would not or could not convert to vegetarianism would be eliminated.
-Whilst making perfect sense from a K’kree point of view, this was a declaration of war – to a genocidal degree – against almost every intelligent species in the cosmos.
+Renewed conflict with the predator species led to the enunciation of the _Axavktrr!xur_ or 'Fundamental Principles of Survival', which amounted to a declaration that all carnivorous species that would not or could not convert to vegetarianism would be eliminated.
+Whilst making perfect sense from a K'kree point of view, this was a declaration of war – to a genocidal degree – against almost every intelligent species in the cosmos.

 **Early Expansion**
-The K’kree expanded throughout their own star system, developing robotic systems for extracting resources from difficult environments and building outposts to operate them.
-The invention of the jump drive in -4142 permitted exploration of nearby star systems, where the K’kree were not surprised to discover carnivorous species on worlds they wanted to colonize.
+The K'kree expanded throughout their own star system, developing robotic systems for extracting resources from difficult environments and building outposts to operate them.
+The invention of the jump drive in -4142 permitted exploration of nearby star systems, where the K'kree were not surprised to discover carnivorous species on worlds they wanted to colonize.

-Small bases were built on low-value worlds to facilitate expansion but the K’kree wanted Kirur-like planets where they could roam outside without artificial assistance.
+Small bases were built on low-value worlds to facilitate expansion but the K'kree wanted Kirur-like planets where they could roam outside without artificial assistance.
 In almost all cases they had to fight for them, although usually against animals that stood no